Vision Boards are a powerful way to visually anchor your goals for the year ahead, and to keep track of your most treasured intentions.

 You can also use paper and create your own images by drawing, painting, or writing affirmations that resonate with you.
 Perhaps you have an intention for the year ahead or a word for the year - include these on your vision board.

-Then it is a simple of using the internet to find images that represent your goals, your ambitions and your intentions.
-When you have compiled the vision board you can either print it off using your own printer, or what I do is I send it to a printing company.
+Then it is simply a matter of using the internet to find images that represent your goals, your ambitions, and your intentions.
+When you have compiled the vision board you can either print it off using your own printer or what I do is I send it to a printing company.
 In Australia we have Officeworks and for less than $5 I can print out an A3 size version of my mood board which includes having it laminated.
 I like to do this so that it makes the document quite rugged and robust so I can really use it in the months to come.

 I like to repeat this process every six months.
 This year I'm going to be updating every three months because I really want to keep the document alive.
 It's amazing how once you visually anchor a goal it sometimes can happen quite quickly.
 Once you've manifested something then you can actually add something else to take its place on your vision board.
 That way it is a living, breathing document and represents what you are creating and working towards – it’s not a one and done, then forget about it.

 Personally I find a lot of value in using my vision board to anchor my goals and to remind myself of what I am committed to achieving this year.

 I also allow a bit of room for magical manifestation - sometimes if something is calling me to be included on the vision board and I'm not sure how I'm going to make that happen - I will still put it on the vision board because it might be something that's coming into my life, not in the next 12 months but perhaps in the coming two to three years, and the energy is starting to seed now.